Brightseed raises $27 million for phytonutrient identification tech used in food and nutraceuticals – TechCrunch

 The company’s first product is a phytonutrient compound believed to be beneficial to metabolic health and a way to manage and treat fatty liver disease.

-Using the company’s machine learning platform called “Forager”, Brightseed can identify the presence of phytonutrients in species of plants.
+Using the company’s machine learning platform called “Forager,” Brightseed can identify the presence of phytonutrients in species of plants.
 Those plants can then be cultivated or their compounds manufactured to produce ingredients for consumer foods.

 It’s a variation on the thesis Flatt developed at Hampton Creek.
 There the idea was to use machine learning to identify combinations of plant proteins that could be used to make protein replacement products for traditional animal-derived foods.